 Here is a personal brand that has elements of maturity, but what has kept it so strong and ever-growing is this clever structuring.

 Let’s take a look at how the Oprah personal brand looks!

-What I love about the way that Oprah has built up her personal brand, influence and the way that she structured her business, is you can see, it’s a very clear cycle.
-Let’s get into that then.
+What I love about the way that Oprah has built up her personal brand, and influence and the way that she structured her business, is you can see, it's a very clear cycle.
+Let's get into that then.

 So in 1976, Oprah was a presenter on a TV station in Baltimore.
 AM Chicago saw her and decided to give her, her own show in 1986, the Oprah Winfrey Chat Show.

 This is something I can remember from being a little girl.